Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		To connect to an instance by using Session Manager, we must be granted the necessary permissions.

 	+	#####	SSH client
+		After launching our instance, we can connect to it and use it the way that you'd use a computer that's sitting in front of you.
+If the instance is created without a key pair, we cannot connect to the instance through SSH.

+	+	#####	EC2 serial console